 Consultant to the Board

-Elroy has chaired the Strategy Council for the Norwegian Government Pension Fund and the Policy Committee for the FTSE Group.
+Elroy has chaired the Strategy Council for Norway’s Government Pension Fund Global and the Policy Committee for the FTSE Group.
 He co-directs the Centre for Endowment Asset Management at Cambridge Judge Business School and is Emeritus Professor of Finance at London Business School.
 His publications include Triumph of the Optimists, Endowment Asset Management, and the Global Investment Returns Yearbook.
 He has been an Associate Editor of Journal of Finance, Review of Finance and other journals.

-He is a founding partner of Family Office Advisors LLP, a consulting
+John is a founding partner of Family Office Advisors LLP, a consulting

 company which advises on Investment Strategy and Risk for UK and